3rr0r-505/HoneyPott3r/PotStruct.md

 # HoneyPott3r - Python Honeypot Project

-This Honeypot Project simulates network services to detect and analyze cyberattacks, logging attacker interactions and patterns.
-It includes features like data visualization, geolocation, and a web interface for managing collected data.
+HoneyPott3r is a Python-based honeypot that simulates various network services (e.g., HTTP, SSH, FTP, MySQL) to attract and log unauthorized access attempts.
+It enables monitoring and analysis of malicious traffic across multiple protocols, providing valuable insights for cybersecurity research.

 ## Services Simulated
 This honeypot simulates the following protocols: